plantinformatics/lamington/README.md

 -   **Flexibility of Deployment**: Designed for both local and server deployment, accommodating the analysis of large datasets.
--   **Accessibility**: The source code is open source and available on Github under a GPL license.
+-   **Accessibility**: The source code is open source and available on GitHub is under a GPL license.
 Docker builds are provided for easy deployment on any operating system.
 -   **Visualisation Functions**: Users can interactively plot statistics such as minor allele frequency (MAF) and call rate, defining suitable cutoffs.
--   **PCA Plotting Functions**: Users can generate PCA plots for the population and color data points based on sample information from an associated spreadsheet.
+-   **PCA Plotting Functions**: Users can generate PCA plots for the population and colour data points based on sample information from an associated spreadsheet.
 -   **Core Hunter Functions**: Exposes the main functions and parameters of Core Hunter through a graphical interface.